-- Real-time sales and labor reporting: The Lavu control panel shows you an at-a-glance snapshot of your sales and cost performance in real time.
+- Real-time sales and labor reporting: The Lavu back office dashboard shows you an at-a-glance snapshot of your sales and cost performance in real time.

 - Customizable: Built-in reports feature several filters, so you can drill down to exactly the data you want to see.

 - Reporting app: Lavu’s Pilot reporting app allows you to access real-time performance data from a smartphone so that you can make decisions in the moment.

 For an affordable cloud POS, Lavu’s reporting functions are excellent.
 The filter and subfilter menus run along the top of the back office report screens and feature multiple dropdowns to support quick report customization.
 You can drill down to precisely the sales or cost data you want to see for the precise time frame you want to analyze.
 You can easily export reports in CSV files to share with bookkeepers or create spreadsheets for more in-depth analysis.

 Lavu’s management dashboard shows sales and stock trends in dynamic charts and graphs.
 While it stops short of competitors like TouchBistro that allow you to set and display daily and weekly and targets, Lavu’s dashboard helps you identify where to make changes that will affect your bottom line.

 The navigation menu on the left side of the control panel lets you easily move to dashboards for inventory or workforce management to gather more in-depth information.
 You can also create POs based on your low stock alerts and adjust your employee schedule from the control panel.